Police: Hamilton officials tried to suppress sexual hazing evidence

 The coach who allegedly walked into the locker room during an assault did not report it to police.

-A player told police he was standing outside the locker room during an assault and assistant coach Manny Palomarez asked what he was doing.
-The player said he did not want to go into the locker room.
+A player told police he was standing outside the locker room in a group of players during an assault and assistant coach Manny Palomarez asked what they were doing.
+The player said they did not want to go into the locker room.
 Palomarez went in briefly before exiting, saying nothing.
 Shortly after he left, the player said a victim came out of the room in tears.

 Two parents told investigators that head football coach Steve Belles told players early in the 2016 season to stop the sexual hazing “because it was gay,” calling them “a bunch of Sanduskys,” in an apparent reference to former Penn State coach Jerry Sandusky convicted of sexually abusing children.

 One boy’s parents met with Belles and informed him of hazing on the freshman football team, per the report.
-His response was to inform them the freshman team was not his responsibility.
+The parents told police his response was to inform them the freshman team was not his responsibility.

-The police report states that after news of the investigation broke and Belles was removed as coach of the team -- he is still employed by the district -- coaches told players to come to them with any concerns rather than reaching out to an outside source.
+The police report states that after news of the investigation broke and Belles was removed as coach of the team -- he is still employed by the Chandler Unified School District -- coaches told players to come to them with any concerns rather than reaching out to an outside source.

 Initially, James told police he hadn’t heard of any initiations happening at Hamilton, before later describing a conversation with a parent about her son being harassed in the locker room in October 2016.